lj020326/ansible-datacenter/docs/test-driven-development/test-driven-infrastructure-ansible-molecule-and-testinfra.md

 According to the docs, these steps should contain everything needed to run Docker successfully because after the installation of the `docker-ce` package [the Docker daemon starts automatically](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1) .

-**But we don´t need to trust any paperwork any more.** We´ve got our test case. 🙂 Now it´s time to remember the three main phases of Molecule.
+**But we don't need to trust any paperwork any more.** We've got our test case. 🙂 Now it's time to remember the three main phases of Molecule.
 We already successfully created our infrastructure within the **Given** step with the help of `molecule create`.
 Right after implementing the above playbook into `tasks/main.yml`, we need to execute the **When** phase.
 This can be achieved by running `molecule converge` which should look like this:

 ![molecule converge run](./img/7XB7YjYTByOvEtiR1C1w.png)

 ## Run our test again!

-Now that our Ansible role was successfully executed onto our test infrastructure, we can move on to Molecule´s third main phase: the **Then** or `verify` step.
+Now that our Ansible role was successfully executed onto our test infrastructure, we can move on to Molecule's third main phase: the **Then** or `verify` step.
 Therefore, just run `molecule verify`:

 ![molecule verify run](./img/1pLUGVnxSDOnEAXnKzB7.png)

 As mentioned earlier, Molecule executes [a consecutive list of steps](https://molecule.readthedocs.io/en/latest/configuration.html#scenario) .
-There´s also a way to run all those steps one by one.
+There's also a way to run all those steps one by one.
 The command `molecule test` will run everything from `(pre-)destroy` to `create` to `converge` to `verify`.
 I prepared an asciinema cast to show the full execution in action:

 [![](https://media.graphassets.com/ji7xlrfSjOIf2z47eqE1)](https://asciinema.org/a/213352)

-## You´ll love test-driven infrastructure development!
+## You'll love test-driven infrastructure development!

 Throughout the writing of this article, it became clear to me that Test-driven development should definitely not be treated as something that is exclusively reserved to the development teams.
-I´ve already written lots of Ansible playbooks and always strived to insert small verify or smoke test steps.
-But that wasn´t what I was looking for.
+I've already written lots of Ansible playbooks and always strived to insert small verify or smoke test steps.
+But that wasn't what I was looking for.
 It was also something I thought I had put down a long time ago thinking about software development. **The advantages of writing tests for your software or infrastructure apply equally to both.** Using Molecule for the development of your Ansible roles brings in a lot more safety in terms of third-party libary or component updates.
-And as in software tests, maybe you´ll find implementations that you´ve never got to know without a test case!
+And as in software tests, maybe you'll find implementations that you've never got to know without a test case!
 Furthermore, **real refactoring** is only possible if you have a reasonable test coverage.

 We certainly have not gone into a few aspects of test-driven infrastructure development with Molecule and Ansible yet.
 A follow-up blog post should for sure discuss how we can automatically run Molecule tests after a commit/push into our GitHub repository with cloud CI tools like [TravisCI](https://travis-ci.org/) .
 Therefore, we need to change our infrastructure provider and start using Docker(-in-Docker) with Molecule.
 And there are lots of other topics.
-Maybe we´ll see a Kubernetes cluster set up by Ansible that is tested by Molecule some day… Stay tuned!
+Maybe we'll see a Kubernetes cluster set up by Ansible that is tested by Molecule some day… Stay tuned!

 ## Links: